dustinwloring1988/liteformer-source/README.md

 ## 🎯 Goals

-- Minimize boilerplate and complexity during research
+* Minimize boilerplate and complexity during research
-- Focus on experimental transformer variants
+* Focus on experimental transformer variants
-- Speed up iteration time when prototyping architectures
+* Speed up iteration time when prototyping architectures
-- Provide a simple foundation for building new ideas
+* Provide a simple foundation for building new ideas

 ---

 ## 🧰 Requirements

-- Python 3.8+
+* Python 3.8+
-- Git
+* Git
-- PyTorch
+* PyTorch
-- (Optional) `pytest` for running tests
+* (Optional) `pytest` for running tests

+---

+## 📋 TODO

+* [ ] Make repo compile by removing or fixing invalid imports and paths
+* [ ] Reduce auto classes to only what is minimally necessary
+* [ ] Replace placeholder models with real SOTA architectures (more info coming)
+* [ ] Write clean, user-focused documentation on usage and architecture
+* [ ] Upload as a package to PyPI for easier installation

 ---